Home Photos Video FAQ Green Comps Neighborhood Contact

 The land that's now owned by 5704 Winthrop (west neighbor) used to be owned by 5703 Admiral.
 I suspect the lot was just bigger, with more yard, and possibly trees to the west.
 I would also assume that there was a second garage at that time, detached from the home, and opening directly up to Admiral.
 Since the home also has a one-car attached basement garage, this garage was somewhat redundant.

-About 20 years ago, a developer split the 5703 Admiral lot to make a large enough lot to build a new house, conforming to modern (at the time) Seattle building codes.
+Over 20 years ago, a developer split the 5703 Admiral lot to make a large enough lot to build a new house, conforming to modern (at the time) Seattle building codes.
 After selling the lot, a home was built next door (again, all before I owned 5703 Admiral).
 In this process, I believe the concrete wall that abuts the Admiral (NW corner) steps probably used to be the side wall of a garage, and this garage was demolished, since 5704 Winthrop would now have garage access via the back street (Winthrop).
 That corner of the wall, and part of the stairs, sits on the property that is now part of 5704 Winthrop.
 However, the stairs do not lead to the 5704 Winthrop home, and they have always been a part of the home at 5703 Admiral.
 So, for the entirety of the time I've owned this home, this corner (stairs up to the wall) has been treated as part of my home, and I have always maintained it.
 It's only used sparingly, since we always enter the home via the garage, or side gate.
 But, occasionally we use it when walking down to the beach.
 We do any maintenance (just sweeping and repainting red concrete once every ~5 years).
 There have never been any boundary disputes of any kind between myself and any of the 3 neighbors at 5704 during my ownership (2006-).
 We've treated the stairs' edge as the effective boundary, and all the rock area in the side yard as part of 5704 Winthrop.

 Buyers should go to King County Records online to view any history regarding the 5703 / 5704 lots and the easement that allows us to use the sideyard to maintain our home as necessary (see Form 17).